12.0 miles ( 19.4 km) with 850 ft (250 meters) of ascent.

 Just before the white seafront houses, head inland along a road, then up some stairs by a pub.
 Cross the main road, and head inland (north).
 At the main road, turn left (west) to Portslade's centre (Tescos).
 Then right (north) for its station, and station pub.
 London trains from here don't stop at Brighton, so shouldn't be too crowded, even in summer.

-Do not try going further along the path (marked "Monarch's Way" on the OS Map) along Portslade's beach (towards the tall chimney - a power station).
+Do not try going further along the path (past the "White Houses", and marked "Monarch's Way" on the OS Map) along Portslade's shingle beach (towards the tall chimney - a power station).
 Its a port area, the road is separated from the beach by a high wall (there are occasional gaps) so there is no view.
 You can walk along the beach side of the walk - but it is shingle with no path - not even at low tide - very, very hard going.
 There is a naturist beach at the start (just after the white houses on the beach) used by locals, not at all like the main naturist beach.
 At the end of the beach, there is a cafe (no sea views), and a pedestrian bridge over the harbour to Southwick station

 |Lunch and Tea||